Woodworking, Art & CNC by Corbin Dunn

 Lead in/Lead out: Currently all toolpaths have them set to zero/none.
 This is essential for the V-bits.
 For clearance ops, you might want to try a lead in, but it may cause issues with the toolpath computing correctly.

-1. VCarve Outline: A 3D Pencil operation – this is what does the main VCarving of the design.
+1. VBit Outline: A 3D Pencil operation – this is what does the main VBit Carving of the design.
 The Geometry has the Machining Boundary set to Selection, and is set to a Sketch Profile.
 The Sketch Profile is set to a Sketch named “Machining Boundary” found under the Inlay Pocket Component.
 This sketch is auto-created by projecting the inlay component.
 The Tool Containment is set to “Tool Center on Boundary”, and this is what allows the V-bit to come to a sharp point.
 Additional Offset must be 0, and Contact Point Boundary / Contact Only should both be checked (on).

 2. Clearance: For 3D shapes, the default is Scallop.
 For 2D/Planer, the default is Flat.
 Like the prior toolpath, the Machining Boundary is restricted in the same way, but the Tool Containment is Tool Inside Boundary and the Additional Offset is a specific value based on the prior bit angle used.